SophiaHess/DEEM/basic_enrichment_startups/README.md

  ## Ethical & legal considerations:
 When scraping data from websites, researchers must adhere to the following ethical and legal standards:
-- Respect the 'robots.txt' file: The 'robots.txt' file specifies areas of the website that should or should not be accessed by automated tools.
+- Respect the `robots.txt` file: The `robots.txt` file specifies areas of the website that should or should not be accessed by automated tools.
 Researchers must ensure their scraping activities comply with these directives to align with the site owner’s preferences.
 - Collect only publicly accessible information: Data such as general descriptions, text content, or imprints (e.g., address information) can be collected as they are typically not subject to copyright.
 - Avoid scraping restricted or sensitive content, such as email addresses or other personal information.
 - Compliance with copyright and privacy laws: Ensure that scraping activities do not violate intellectual property or data protection laws.